-- A. Simply adding a team for one sex of students by forming a cooperative does not require corresponding action to add a team for the other sex of students.
-However, schools are bound by the provisions of Title IX.
-Questions with respect to Title IX regulations should be referred to the State Department of Education. - 6.
-Q. May cooperative teams be formed with out-of-state schools? - A. No. - 7.
-Q. May a cooperative team be formed with a school which is not a member of CIAC, Inc.? - A. No. - 8.
-Q. May a school form more than one cooperative team in the same sport? - A. No. A cooperative team will not be approved based upon level of play, such as a freshman team or JV team.
+- 8. Q. May a school form more than one cooperative team in the same sport? - A. No. A cooperative team will not be approved based upon level of play, such as a freshman team or JV team.
 Approval will be decided solely on permitting schools to engage in a sport cooperatively. - 9.
 Q. May a school form a cooperative with one school in football, a different cooperative team with another school in cross country and even a third cooperative with yet another school in volleyball? - A. Yes.
 The provisions of this rule permit formations of different cooperative teams with different schools on a sport-by-sport basis.
 However, each cooperative team formed must undergo the complete process of approval by the boards of education, the league, and the CIAC Board of Control. - 10.
 Q. In light of the requirement that cooperative teams may not limit participation opportunities, must a no-cut policy be established for each cooperative team that is formed? - A. Yes. - 11.
 Q. May a school drop one sport, such as field hockey, in order to enter a cooperative team arrangement in another sport such as girls soccer? - A. Yes.
-The decision as to which sports to offer is exclusively the prerogative of each board of education.

-- 12. Q. Is there a deadline for filing cooperative team applications with the CIAC Board of Control? - A. Yes.
+The decision as to which sports to offer is exclusively the prerogative of each board of education. - 12.
+Q. Is there a deadline for filing cooperative team applications with the CIAC Board of Control? - A. Yes.
 The deadline is May 1 for fall sports September 15 for winter sports and January 15 for spring sports. - 13.
 Q. May a cooperative team be formed during a sport season, in order to accommodate participation in the CIAC tournament series that school year? - A. No. All cooperative team applications must be submitted on or before the date deadline for each sport season.
 Applications received after these dates will be denied or considered only for implementation no sooner than one year hence. - 14.
 Q. Must a cooperative team meet all of the qualifying regulations of a specific sport before being permitted to compete in the state tournament? - A. Yes. - 15.
-Q. If two schools form a boys' cooperative team with each school having boy enrollments in grades 9-12 of 500 and 250, what enrollment will be used to determine classification for that sport. - A. A cooperative team will be placed in the appropriate tournament classification using combined enrollments as follows: - 100% of the 9-12 boy or girl enrollment of the largest school in the co-op - The % of players from the remaining school(s) in the co-op will be calculated and that % of the co-op school(s) 9-12 boy or girl enrollment will be added to the largest school enrollment
+Q. If two schools form a boys' cooperative team with each school having boy enrollments in grades 9-12 of 500 and 250, what enrollment will be used to determine classification for that sport. - A. A cooperative team will be placed in the appropriate tournament classification using combined enrollments as follows:

+- 100% of the 9-12 boy or girl enrollment of the largest school in the co-op - The % of players from the remaining school(s) in the co-op will be calculated and that % of the co-op school(s) 9-12 boy or girl enrollment will be added to the largest school enrollment
-Example e: School $A - 9-12$ boy enrollment 500 500

-School $B - 9-12$ boy enrollment 250 250

-750 750

-of participants in $co-op - 15$

-10 from School A - $100%$ enrollment 4 500

-5 from School $B - 33\%$ enrollment of 250 - 83

-Total enrollment for tournament classification 4 583
+Example: School $A-9$ -12 boy enrollment 500 500 School B - 9-12 boy enrollment 250 250 · 750 750 of participants in co-op - 15 $10 \hat{from} School A - 100\%$ enrollment 50 00 5 from School $B-33\%$ enrollment of 250 6 83 Total enrollment for tournament classification 58 8 3